focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Select text properly when clicking and dragging
 + Draw selection
 + Improve splitter dragging
 + Change cursor position by clicking